AbhinavMadahar/DFI-Data-Miner/README.md

 # Deep Frame Interpolation Data Miner

-This is the program that processes YouTube videos returned from a particular search query into individuals scenes of greyscale frames.
+This is a program that processes YouTube videos returned from a particular search query into individuals scenes of greyscale frames.

 It is being developed for the Deep Frame Interpolation project by Rutgers IEEE ML/AI.

 ## Algorithm Overview
-The algorithm for deciding if a frame is the new frame in a scene is described as such.
+This algorithm predicts whether a frame starts a scene.

-Let F be a series mxn matrix of uint8 values describing a video such that F[i] is the ith frame of the video.
+Let F be a series of mxn matrices of uint8 values describing a video such that F[i] is the ith frame of the video.
 Let g be a function that maps mxn matrices to a real value.
 Let threshold be a real value.

 Then, a particular frame F[t] is the first frame of a new scene if and only if